HrshSwnt/ChainReactionRaylib/README.md

+# ChainReactionRaylib
+A Port of the Chain Reaction Game developed in C++ using Raylib with dedicated support for a WASM build using emscripten.

 # Raylib-Quickstart
 A simple cross platform template for setting up a project with the bleeding edge raylib code.
 Works with C or C++.

 ## Supported Platforms
 Quickstart supports the main 3 desktop platforms: